camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 Next, it is specified how it should be used according to the filtering based on the type of data being searched for: a number or a date and the type of operation.

-Note: Services may not support all attributes for filtering.
-In case a query includes an attribute for which filtering is not supported, it may be ignored by the service.
+Note: Services MAY not support all attributes for filtering.
+In case a query includes an attribute for which filtering is not supported, it MAY be ignored by the service.

 #### 4.3.1.
 Filtering Security Considerations

-As filtering may reveal sensitive information, privacy and security constraints have to be considered when defining query parameters, e.g. it should not be possible to filter using personal information (such as name, phone number or IP address).
+As filtering may reveal sensitive information, privacy and security constraints have to be considered when defining query parameters, e.g. it SHOULD NOT be possible to filter using personal information (such as name, phone number or IP address).

 #### 4.3.2.
 Filtering Operations